 Mr. Perlmutter has been a trustee of the Company since the completion of our IPO in April 2010.
 Prior to April 2018, he was a Senior Executive Vice President and Chief Operating Officer with The Macerich Company, a publicly traded REIT.
 He joined Macerich in 2012 as Executive Vice President of Leasing.
 He previously was the managing member and founder of Davis Street Land Company, LLC, a privately held firm established in 1998 focused on the development, management and ownership of upscale shopping centers, which owned a 3.0 million square foot mall portfolio prior to its sale of assets to General Growth Properties and Taubman Centers in 2011.
 From 1983 to 1988, Mr. Perlmutter worked in various positions for Heitman Financial Services, Ltd. From 1988 to 1990, he served as President of Heitman Financial, in which capacity he was responsible for overseeing all of the company's acquisitions, financings and dispositions.
 Mr. Perlmutter subsequently served as Chief Executive Officer of Chicago-based Heitman Retail Properties from 1990 to 1998, where he supervised overall operations and growth of its retail holdings from two retail properties to 20 directly managed malls and 29 joint ventures in regional malls.
-From 1998 to 2001, he also served on the board of directors of Prime Retail Inc., a NYSE-listed outlet center company and is a former board member of the First Bank of Highland Park, Mr. Perlmutter received a Bachelor of Sciences degree in business administration, with a concentration in real estate, from the University of Colorado.
-The Board of Trustees, upon the recommendation of the Nominating and Corporate Governance Committee, has determined that Mr. Perlmutter should serve as a trustee due to his extensive experience in real estate development, acquisitions and dispositions that is relevant to the Company's own growth strategy and that he should serve on the Compensation Committee and the Nominating and Corporate Governance Committee due to his previous role as Senior Executive Vice President and Chief Operating Officer in a publicly traded REIT and his experience with complex compensation and governance issues.
-After Mr. DeBoer passed in March 2021 and to fill his vacancy on the Audit Committee, the Board of Trustees, upon the recommendation of the Nominating and Corporate Governance Committee, has determined that Mr. Perlmutter should also serve on the Audit Committee due to his previous role as Senior Executive Vice President and Chief Operating Officer in a publicly traded REIT and his experience with complex financial issues in general and with REITs in particular.
-As of February 17, 2022, Mr. Perlmutter is no longer a member of the Nominating and Corporate Governance Committee nor the Audit Committee after the committee restructuring.
-Mr. Perlmutter continues to serve as lead independent trustee for the Company and Chairman of the Compensation Committee.
+From 1998 to 2001, he also served on the board of directors of Prime Retail Inc., a NYSE-listed outlet center company and is a former board member of the First Bank of Highland Park.
+Mr. Perlmutter received a Bachelor of Sciences degree in business administration, with a concentration in real estate, from the University of Colorado.
+The Board of Trustees, upon the recommendation of the Nominating and Corporate Governance Committee, has determined that Mr. Perlmutter should serve as a trustee due to his extensive experience in real estate development, acquisitions and dispositions that is relevant to the Company's own growth strategy and that he should serve on the Compensation Committee due to his previous role as Senior Executive Vice President and Chief Operating Officer in a publicly traded REIT and his exp